platanus/angular-restmod/README.md

 ## Custom methods

-A restmod object is composed of three main APIs, the Model statis API, the record API and the collection API.
+A restmod object is composed of three main APIs, the Model static API, the record API and the collection API.

 Each one of these APis can be extended using the `$extend` block in the object definition: